-Each year MAI SN funds fundamental works on ageing, typically PhD.
-In 2020, MAI SN intends to fund works on wear of materials.
-We plan to fund about two PhD.
+Each year MAI SN funds fundamental works on aging, typically PhD.
+Usually, MAI SN founds about two Ph.D. a year.
 Co-funding with other institutions, especially MAI members is warmly welcome and would be favoured in the ranking.

 - All Proposal should be sent to firstname.lastname@example.org, email@example.com

 - All proposals should be received before (dates in texts below)

 – Funding requested – MAI will favour co-funded proposal.

 – Description of the scientific work and how it answers the specific problems described in the text of the call

 – Short presentation of the people involved in the proposal